madman321000/Web-Scraping/README.md

 Nfl_draft.py gets the draft data from football-reference for all the nfl draft data from 1967 until 2018 and cleans the data and saves it to a csv file.
 It also graphs the data to show various trends in the nfl draft.

 The data_prep.py preps nfl draft data for a survival analysis and then survival_function_nfl.py makes graphs and shows the survival function for different positions in the NFL.

+Used a tutorial from Savvas Tjortjoglou for guidance.